mozilla/build-environments/README.md

 Mozilla RelEng Linux Build Environments
 =======================================

-Mock configs and Dockerfiles for generating build environments, with packages installed from Mozilla's RelEng repositories.For pre-baked docker containers see:
+Mock configs and Dockerfiles for generating build environments, with packages installed from Mozilla's RelEng repositories.
+For pre-baked docker containers see:

 ##Linux 64